ProvTools/prov-cpl/bindings/java/README.txt

   2. Compiling and installing the Java bindings
 -------------------------------------------------

-If you plan to use the CPL bindings via Maven, please do the following: cd bindings/java      (if necessary) make release sudo make -C CPLDirect install make -C CPL maven-install

-The Maven group ID is edu.harvard.pass, and the artifact ID is cpl.
-You can find the most recent version of the project by examining CPL/Makefile.

 To use the bindings by manually including the .jar or to use with Ant: cd bindings/java      (if necessary)